Analyze the following limits. Then sketch a graph of y=tanx with ... | Channels for Pearson+

 Tangent Function

 The tangent function, denoted as tan(x), is a periodic function defined as the ratio of the sine and cosine functions: tan(x) = sin(x)/cos(x).
 It has vertical asymptotes where the cosine function is zero, such as at x = π/2, leading to undefined values.
-Recognizing the properties of the tangent function is crucial for analyzing its limits and graphing its behavior.
+Recognizing the properties of the tangent function is crucial for analyzing its limits and sketching its graph.

 Recommended video: